radixdlt/Ignition/README.md

 Note that the above might take some time to run since it will find all substates of the referenced packages and will recursively do that for each discovered node.
 For packages with static dependencies (such as the Caviarnine package), this would take a while to run.

-After the [`package-dumper`](./tools/package-dumper/) is done and the package dump is outputted to the file system the packages can then be flashed to any substate database and used with the `TestRunner` or the `TestEnvironment`.
+After the [`package-dumper`](./tools/package-dumper/) is done and the package dump is outputted to the file system the packages can then be flashed to any substate database and used with the `LedgerSimulator` or the `TestEnvironment`.
 The following example shows how that can be done:

 ```rust
 const PACKAGES_BINARY: &'static [u8] = include_bytes!(